AdaCore/spark2014/docs/lrm/source/subprograms.rst

    subprograms, or ghost extensions of non-ghost types. |SPARK| does define ghost state abstractions, but these are described elsewhere.]

-.. _tu-fe-ghost_entities-06:

-6. Any Convention aspect specification for an entity declared inside of a ghost entity shall be confirming [(in other words, the specified Convention shall be Ghost)].

 .. _tu-fe-ghost_entities-07:

+7. A Ghost aspect value of False shall not be explicitly specified except in a confirming aspect specification.
+[For example, a non-ghost declaration cannot occur within a ghost subprogram.]

+   The value specified for the Ghost assertion policy in an Assertion_Policy pragma shall be either Check or Ignore.
+   [In other words, implementation-defined assertion policy values are not permitted.]
+The Assertion_Policy in effect at any point of a SPARK program shall be either Check or Ignore.

+.. _tu-fe-ghost_entities-08:

-7. A ghost type or object shall not be effectively volatile.
+8. A ghost type or object shall not be effectively volatile.
     A ghost object shall not be imported or exported.
     [In other words, no ghost objects for which reading or writing would constitute an external effect (see Ada RM 1.1.3).]

-.. _tu-fe-ghost_entities-08:
+.. _tu-fe-ghost_entities-09:

-8. A derived type shall be a ghost type if and only if its parent type and all of its progenitor types are ghost types.
+9. A type extension shall be a ghost type if and only if its parent type and all of its progenitor types are ghost types.
-    [This rule does not prohibit declaring a non-derived numeric ghost type even in the cases where Ada defines such a type in terms of derivation.]

-.. _tu-fe-ghost_entities-9:

-9. A Convention aspect specification specifying a convention of Ghost which applies either to a type which has a partial view or to a deferred constant shall occur in the same package visible part as the initial declaration of the type or deferred constant.
-     [This rule is to ensure that the ghostliness of an entity can be determined without having to look through to its completion.]
+    [However, a non-ghost tagged type may have a ghost primitive subprogram.]

 .. _tu-fe-ghost_entities-10:

+10. A Ghost aspect specification which applies either to a type which has a partial view or to a deferred constant shall occur in the same package visible part as the initial declaration of the type or deferred constant.
+     [This rule is to ensure that the ghostliness of an entity can be determined without having to look through to its completion in the private part of the package.]

+.. _tu-fe-ghost_entities-11:

-10. A non-ghost library unit package or generic package specification shall not require a completion solely because of ghost declarations.
+11. A non-ghost library unit package or generic package specification shall not require a completion solely because of ghost declarations.
      [In other words, if a library unit package or generic package specification requires a body, then it must still require a body if all of the ghost declarations therein were to be removed.]

-.. _tu-fe-ghost_entities-11:
+.. _tu-fe-ghost_entities-12:

-11. A ghost entity shall only be referenced:
+12. A ghost entity shall only be referenced:

     * from within an assertion expression; or